Gerónimo de Aguilar

-Jerónimo de Aguilar O.F.M.
+Gerónimo de Aguilar O.F.M.
 (1489–1531) was a Franciscan friar born in Écija, Spain.
 Aguilar was sent to Panama to serve as a missionary.
 He was later shipwrecked on the Yucatán Peninsula in 1511 and captured by the Maya.
 In 1519 Hernán Cortés rescued Aguilar and engaged him as a translator during the Spanish conquest of the Aztec Empire.